 Ted was in his final year at the Massachusetts Maritime Academy when he received an appointment to the U.S. Naval Academy.
-After graduating from “Mass Maritime” he entered the Naval Academy in June 1950 with the Class of 1954.
-He earned a Bachelor of Science in Naval Science and graduated and was commissioned an ensign in June 1954.
+After graduating from "Mass Maritime" he entered the Naval Academy in June 1950 with the Class of 1954.
+He earned a Bachelor of Science in Naval Science and graduated being commissioned an Ensign in June 1954.
 His first assignment was as Engineer aboard the Fletcher-class destroyer Twining (DD 540) homeported in San Diego and deploying to the Far East.
 In June 1957, Lieutenant (junior grade) Young reported to the NROTC unit at Massachusetts Institute of Technology, where he graduated in June 1960 with a Masters Degree in Naval Architecture and Marine Engineering and a degree as a Naval Engineer.

 In June 1960, Lieutenant Young attended Naval Submarine School, New London before reporting in December 1960 as Gunnery Officer and qualifying in submarines on diesel attack submarine Trumpetfish (SS 425) which underwent a major refit at Charleston, South Carolina for modification to Greater Underwater Propulsive Power Program (GUPPY II) configuration in 1961.
 In August 1962, Lt.
-Young assumed duty as Quality Assurance Officer at Charleston Naval Shipyard, S.C., where he was promoted to lieutenant commander in November 1963.
+Young assumed duty as Quality Assurance Officer at Charleston Naval Shipyard, SC., where he was promoted to Lieutenant Commander in November 1963.

-In March 1972, shortly before his promotion to captain in July, Cmdr.
-Young served with the Naval Forces Advisory Group, Military Assistance Command Vietnam (MACV) as Senior Advisor in charge of the Vietnam Naval Shipyard in Saigon.
+In March 1972, shortly before his promotion to Captain in July, Commander Young served with the Naval Forces Advisory Group, Military Assistance Command Vietnam (MACV) as Senior Advisor in charge of the Vietnam Naval Shipyard in Saigon.
 In June 1973, Capt.
 Young reported again to the staff of Commander Submarine Force, U.S. Atlantic Fleet, this time as Assistant Chief of Staff for Materiel.
 In July 1976, Capt.
 Young assumed duty as Production Officer at Portsmouth Naval Shipyard, in Kittery, Maine.

 In August 1979, Capt.
 Young assumed command of Portsmouth Naval Shipyard in a tour he later described as his favorite and the pinnacle of his Navy career.
-In April 1981 be became Supervisor of Shipbuilding, Conversion and Repair at Groton, Conn. where he supervised the construction of nuclear submarines including the first Trident ballistic missile submarine, USS Ohio (SSBN 726) where he was awarded a Navy Distinguished Service Medal for his extensive contributions.
-He was promoted to rear admiral on May 1, 1981.
+In April 1981 be became Supervisor of Shipbuilding, Conversion and Repair at Groton, CT., where he supervised the construction of nuclear submarines including the first Trident ballistic missile submarine, USS Ohio (SSBN 726) where he was awarded a Navy Distinguished Service Medal for his extensive contributions.
+He was promoted to Rear Admiral on May 1, 1981.
 In 1982, Rear Adm.
 Young was awarded an Honorary Doctorate in Public Administration by the Massachusetts Maritime Academy.

 In June 1985, Rear Adm.
 Young reported for his last assignment as Vice Commander Naval Sea Systems Command in Washington, D.C., with additional duty as Chief Engineer of the Navy.
 Rear Adm.
 Young retired on September 1, 1988.